 Two written reports are sent home each year.
 Each child in Years 1-6 receives a grade according to the following categories - Elementary, Basic, Sound, Thorough, Extensive to show their achievement in each Key Learning Area.
-It is important to understand that, using this scale; most students will receive an 'S' grade as this indicates a sound and competent level of understanding and skills.
-Kindergarten children receive the categories Basic, Sound or Information common Thorough. on the scale grade can found https://arc.nesa.nsw.edu.au/go/k-6/common-grade-scale/
+It is important to understand that, using this scale; most students will receive an 'S' grade as this indicates a sound and competent level of Kindergarten children receive the categories Basic, Sound or understanding and skills.
+Thorough.
+Information on the common scale found grade can be at https://arc.nesa.nsw.edu.au/go/k-6/common-grade-scale/